 Sex, mother-to-child transmission, and other breastfeeding risks

 HIV is a bloodborne virus.
 It transmits more easily through blood-to-blood contact than through sex.
-Of course, it also transmits sexually, but not nearly as easily and as fast as other sexually transmitted diseases, such as syphilis and gonorrhea.
+Of course, it also transmits through sex, but not nearly as fast as other sexually transmitted diseases, such as syphilis and gonorrhea.
 Click here for some basic information about sexual transmission risks and how to prevent sexual transmission.
 We encourage you to look for more information from other sources.

 Mother-to-child HIV transmission at birth or through breastfeeding is efficient — but it is almost entirely preventable.
 Click here for information about the risk an HIV-positive mother will infect her baby and about how to prevent it.
 If you are pregnant and HIV-positive, we encourage you to look for more thorough information from other sources.